tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 ## Skins

 Here is the best part.
-Tiered of back & white backgrounds and boring "eye-friendly" color themes?
+Tiered of black & white backgrounds and boring "eye-friendly" color themes?
 Now it is time to go full rampage!

 <br>
 <div align="center">